 5. Your hair might fall out.

 I know.
 Don’t you feel pretty now?
 So here you are all postpartum and doughy and to add insult to injury you might start losing some of your hair.
 Here you were all excited about your luscious locks while you were pregnant, well, sorry Cinderella but the party is over and the hair fairy wants her glass slippers back.
 This is one of those wonderful hormone side effects that can come with giving birth.
 At least there will be less to worry about when pulling your hair up into your new-mom crack-ponytail.
 (Need some tips for covering up your bitchin’ new bald spot?
 Check out our post on dealing with hair loss here.)

 6. Breastfeeding might be difficult.

 If you choose to breastfeed your baby, be prepared for a little bit of work.
-Not everybody has a smooth ride (me included) and it can be anything the soft, bonding vignettes they plaster all over “Breast is Best” pamphlets.
+Not everybody has a smooth ride (me included) and it can be anything but the soft, bonding vignettes they plaster all over “Breast is Best” pamphlets.
 The good news is once you’re over the hump it’s pretty maintenance free and you can never forget your baby’s lunch on the counter.
 If you have an easy time of it, awesome!
 Don’t brag though, you’re liable to be beaten to death with Bugaboo strollers by hormonal mothers in the park.

 7. You might hate your husband (or partner).